phorton1/Arduino-theClock3/docs/design.md

 resulting in a calculated resistance of 5.75 ohms and a current draw of about 0.9 amps at 4.94 volts.
 The resistance I measured was roughtly about 6 ohms.

-The **L293D** integrated circuit is rated at **600ma** from 4 to 36 volts,
-so I am **pushing the chip past it's design specs**, sigh.
-However, it is worth noting that the typical parameterized driving impulse is only **120 ms** in duration, so the **overal duty cycle** of the circuit is about only 10%.  and the **PWM output** from the ESP32 typically runs at about 50%, so (for the time being) I am using this circuit.
-There is a [note](notes.md) about upgrading this in the future.

-### PCB (Printed Circuit Board) and Fusion 360

-It is worth noting that I have modified my **KiCAD** environment a bit, generating custom *symbols* and *footprints* with *3D components* so that when I design the PCB, I can also export a *3D Model* (**STEP file**) of it from KiCad.

-I used to have to keep track of, and manually redraw, all of the dimensions of the PCB in Fusion 360, but now, with the STEP file from KiCad, I am then able to import that 3D model *directly into my Fusion 360 design* which makes it **much easier** to do things like creating screw holes for the PCB mount and things like locating the cutouts in the box for the USB connector.

 **Next:** An overview of the [**Build Process**](build.md) for the clock ...